lihofmann/ifla-welcome/IfLA-welcome.md

 In the intranet for employees, there is information on how to organize your course on C@mpus and ILIAS (only in German).
-[DE](https://www.izus.uni-stuttgart.de/itap/campus/co-hauptprozesse/lehrveranstaltung/) You also find information on how to enter dates for exams and term papers (also only in German). [[DE]]([Link einfügen](https://www.izus.uni-stuttgart.de/itap/campus/co-hauptprozesse/pruefung/))
+[DE](https://www.izus.uni-stuttgart.de/itap/campus/co-hauptprozesse/lehrveranstaltung/) You also find information on how to enter dates for exams and term papers (also only in German).
+[DE](https://www.izus.uni-stuttgart.de/itap/campus/co-hauptprozesse/pruefung/)

 Unterschied Zweittermin Wiederholungstermin.
 (LH)